Malvern High School (Ohio): 2011

 The Hornets have started out with a record of 4-0 and were ranked #1 in Ohio Division VI according to the 2011 Foortball AP Poll in weeks 3 and 4.
 They ended the season with a record of 10-2 and co-champions of the IVC.
 This is the fifth straight year the Hornets have qualified for the playoffs, and the fourth straight year they have reached at least the second round.

 The seniors are the winningest group in school history with a 42-9 mark.
 They have played in 11 playoff games, posting a 7-4 record.
 They have won two league titles and one regional title, reaching the state semifinals during their freshman season in 2008.

 2012

 The Hornets ended the 2012 season with a record of 10-2 losing in the OHSAA regional semifinal game for the third straight season.
 The Hornets finished the season with a #2 rank in Region 21.
 Malvern’s running game has racked up nearly 3,000 yards through 11 games, as the Hornets earned their sixth straight playoff berth.

 2013

 The Hornets captured the IVC title outright with a win over rival Sandy Valley in the final game of the regular season.
 With a loss to Caldwell in the first round of the playoffs, the Hornets ended the season 8-3 overall and 5-1 in the Inter-Valley Conference and finish ranked #3 in Region 25, Division 7.
-This is the 7th straight season the Hornets qualified for the OHSAA playoffs.

-2014

-The Hornets momentum came to an end and finished 1-9, with their only win coming against Strasburg-Franklin 28-6.
-This was the first losing season in over a decade.
-Malvern's streak of 7 straight playoff appearances was snapped.